vdurmont/apipixie/README.md

 * `APIUsageException`: this error occurs when your usage of APIPixie is invalid (example: call the put method with a null object).
 * `APIPixieException`: mother of all the APIPixie exceptions, something went terribly wrong!

+## Advanced configuration

+### Custom HTTPManager

+If you have specific needs on the way to execute the HTTP requests, just implement the `APIHttpManager` interface and build your APIPixie instance this way:

+	APIPixie pixie = new APIPixie(myAPIUrl, new MyCustomHttpManager());

+The default is `DefaultHttpManager`.
+We also provide a `BasicAuthHttpManager` which enables you to communicate with the API using [basic access authentication](http://en.wikipedia.org/wiki/Basic_access_authentication).

+If you write your own APIHttpManager, do not hesitate to check out the `APIHttpUtil` class.

+### Features

+APIPixie relies on a set of features which define its behavior.
+Those features are in the class `APIPixieFeature` and have a default value for the basic usage.
+You can configure those features this way:

+	APIPixie pixie = new APIPixie(myAPIUrl);
+	pixie.configure(APIPixieFeature.FAIL_ON_UNKNOWN_PROPERTIES, true);

+The current features are:

+* `FAIL_ON_UNKNOWN_PROPERTIES`: whether or not APIPixie has to raise an exception when it receives an unknown property from the server.
+(Default: `false`)

 ## Dependencies

 APIPixie depends on some basic libraries.
 Check out the `pom.xml` file for the versions.